madmurphy/hereapplies.sty/README.md

 Instead, the package offers only two macros: `\hereapplies` and `\whereapplies` (plus their “starred” versions `\hereapplies*` and `\whereapplies*`).
-In both cases a “concept name” is passed as argument – and this can be any string invented in the moment, as long as it contains only letters.
+In both cases a “concept identifier” is passed as argument – and this can be any string invented in the moment, as long as it contains only letters (`\hereapplies` additionally supports more than one identifier in the form of a comma-separated list).

-Every time `\hereapplies` is invoked again on an identical string, the document is made aware that the same concept from previous invocations is occurring at that point.
-And so, every time the `\whereapplies` macro is invoked on that same string, all the occurrences of that concept within the entire document will be printed in the form of a linkable page number list (e.g. “pp. 1, 5, 8–9, 14–20…”).
+Every time `\hereapplies` is invoked again on identical identifiers, the document is made aware that the same concepts from previous invocations are occurring in that point.
+And so, every time the `\whereapplies` macro is invoked on a known identifier, all the occurrences of the latter within the entire document will be printed in the form of a linkable page list (e.g. “pp.
+1, 5, 8–9, 14–20…”).

 As `\hereapplies` is designed to be invoked in the middle of a chapter or a section, and that location must be made linkable, the `\phantomsection` macro